carmelosammarco/GPSconverter/README.md

 - You want to visualise your GPS raw data, modified them and export as txt file

-- You want have a fast preview of your GPS data on a map which can be done with a render of the folium html page or using the powerfull generic mapping tool.
+- You want have a fast preview of your GPS data on a map which can be done with a render of the folium HTML web page or using the powerfull Generic Mapping Tool (GMT).
+The creation of a Flask project is also possible.

-- You need to convert GPS data to other formats (for example the tracks/waypoints of your outdoor activity) for futher processing/scopes you could have
+- You need to convert GPS data to other formats (for example the tracks/waypoints of your outdoor activity) for further processing/scopes you could have.

 - You want to visualize your data using the native Google Earth engine extention (KML/KMZ)

-- You want to generate an HTML file ready for be embedded in your website or published into a server
+- You want to generate an HTML file ready for be embedded in your website or published into a server.

 and many more....